 +$50/month per 1,000 additional contacts.

-Key features in addition to Starter features include marketing automation, landing pages, smart content, blog and content management, social media management, video marketing, sub-domains, and powerful reporting.
+Key features in addition to Starter features include full marketing automation, landing pages, smart content, blog and content management, social media management, video marketing, sub-domains, and powerful reporting.

 Onboarding once-off $6000